ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System enables the Registration Officer or Supervisor to login by entering username, submit iris and face photo.
 1. The Registration Officer or Supervisor enters their username.
 1. The Registration Officer or Supervisor scans any one iris through the iris capture device.
-   * If an on-boarded iris capture device is not found, display an error message.
+   * If an on-boarded iris capture device is not found, displays an error message.
-   * If more than one on-boarded iris capture device is connected, proceed with the first iris capture device that the system finds as it scans the ports of the machine
+   * If more than one on-boarded iris capture device is connected, proceeds with the first iris capture device that the system finds as it scans the ports of the machine
 5. The Registration Officer or Supervisor capture face photo using the face photo capture device.
-6. Upon submission the system validates the following
+6. Upon submission, the system validates the following:
    * System matches the username entered with the usernames of on-boarded users on that machine and identifies a match.
    * If a username match is not found, displays an error.
    * System compares the captured iris with each locally stored iris of the user until a match is identified.